Meet the team of storytellers and policy experts working every day to show how government decisions impact your life.

 Troy Lanigan is a consultant who works with clients in the fields of advocacy and public policy.

-Prior to starting his consulting business, Troy worked in a variety of capacities with the Canadian Taxpayers Federation over 26 years including spokesperson in his home province of British Columbia, overseeing national communications and as president and CEO for ten years.
+Prior to starting his consulting business, Troy worked in a variety of capacities with the Canadian Taxpayers Federation for over 26 years, including spokesperson in his home province of British Columbia, and as President and CEO for 10 years.

-He is the author of Fighting for Taxpayers: Battles Fought and Battles Ahead and is currently chairman of the World Taxpayers Associations an umbrella group of approximately 60 taxpayer organizations on six continents – purposed for networking, best practices exchange, regional forums and support for new organizations.
+He is the author of Fighting for Taxpayers: Battles Fought and Battles Ahead and is past chair of the World Taxpayers Association: an umbrella group of approximately 60 taxpayer organizations on six continents – purposed for networking, best practices exchange, regional forums, and support for new organizations.

 Email: colin@secondstreet.org